zhaoly12/dataStruct/readme.txt

 5. tree
 classes:
-      binary tree (special cases: full binary tree, complete binary tree)
+      binary tree (special cases: full binary tree, complete binary tree) tree(a tree can be changed into a binary tree) forest(a forest can be changed into a binary tree)
 methods:
-      initialize a tree
+      initialize a tree/forest
-      check if a tree is empty
-      return the root node of a tree return the parent node of a node in a tree return the child nodes of a node in a tree traverse a tree
+      check if a tree /forest is empty return the root node of a tree(the root of the first tree in a forest) return the parent node of a node return the child nodes of a node return the next sibling of a node traverse a tree/forest
-      create a tree
+      create a tree/forest
-      clear a tree
+      clear a tree/forest
-      show a tree
+      show a tree/forest
-      calculate the number of the leaf nodes of a tree calculate the depth of a tree
+      calculate the number of the leaf nodes of a tree/forest calculate the depth of a tree(the deepest tree in a forest) add a child tree into a tree delete a child tree of a tree
 attributions:
       width
       depth
-      nodes (root node, leaf nodes, parent node, sibling nodes, child nodes, left child node(binary tree), right child tree(binary tree)) node pointers (parent node pointer, left child pointer(binary tree), right child pointer(binary tree))
+      nodes (root node, leaf nodes, parent node, sibling nodes, child nodes, first/left child tree, right child tree(binary tree)) node pointers (parent pointer, first/left child pointer, next sibling pointer(tree and forest), right child pointer(binary tree))

 6. graph
 classes: